bbchallenge/bbchallenge/src/routes/story.md

 Additional green and red colors are used to track the head position and its movement: green when the head has moved to the left and red when it has moved to the right.

-**Important:** currently, these space-time diagrams are re-scaled to fit a 400x500 canvas, hence they can be inexact due to the scaling algorithm, especially at small scales (i.e. few simulation steps).
+**Important:** currently, these space-time diagrams are re-scaled to fit a 400x500 canvas, hence they can be inexact due to the scaling algorithm, especially at small scales (i.e. few simulation steps). <a href="/contribute" rel="external">You can help improve them</a>.

 <a id="base-64"></a>

 #### Machine base-64 representation

 In order to condense Turing machines programs in copyable strings we encode them in base-64 (prefixed with `m`).
 The exact base-64 algorithm that we use to encode machines is available <a class="underline" href="https://github.com/bbchallenge/website-frontend/blob/main/src/lib/tm.ts#L5" target="_all 0">here</a>.
+See <a href="/method#format" rel="external">machine format</a> for how we interpret decoded base-64 representations as Turing machines.

 For instance, the base-64 encoding of the <a  href="https://bbchallenge.org/mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB&s=10000&w=250&ox=0.8&status=halt" rel="external">5-state busy beaver champion</a> is: <span class="text-sm select-all">mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB</span>.

-See <a href="/method#format" rel="external">machine format</a> for how we interpret decoded base-64 representations as Turing machines.

 Any machine's space-time diagram can be visualised given the base-64 encoding of the machine, for instance: <a  href="https://bbchallenge.org/mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB" rel="external" class="text-sm">https://bbchallenge.org/mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB</a>.